 Ignore (Almost) All the Advice from Others

-You might be wondering why we are saying this because surely everyone is being helpful with their advice?
+You might be wondering why we say this, as surely everyone is being helpful with their advice?
 In a sense, they will be, however, the problem is whatever trip you are planning to go on by yourself, it is going to be different from all the trips of people who are trying to advise you.
-So, what was the correct preparations for their trip, may not be right for yours.
+So, what were the correct preparations for their trip, may not be right for yours.